 in connection with their participation in the Commission's proceedings under the Federal Power Act (FPA) Part I

 when those agencies seek to include such costs in the administrative charges licensees must pay to reimburse the United States for the cost of administering Part I.

-determined which costs are eligible to be included in the administrative annual charges and it established a process for Commission review of future OFA cost submittals.
-This order established a process whereby the Commission would annually request each OFA to submit cost data, using a form
+determined which costs are eligible to be included in the administrative annual charges.
+This order also established a process whereby the Commission would annually request each OFA to submit cost data, using a form

 specifically designed for this purpose.
-In addition, the order established requirements for detailed cost accounting reports and other documented analyses, which explain the cost assumptions contained in the OFAs' submissions.
+In addition, the order established requirements for detailed cost accounting reports and other documented analyses to explain the cost assumptions contained in the OFAs' submissions.

-2. The Commission has completed its review of the forms and supporting documentation submitted by the U.S. Department of the Interior (Interior), the U.S. Department of Agriculture (Agriculture), and the U.S. Department of Commerce (Commerce) for fiscal year 2015.
-This notice reports the costs the Commission included in its administrative annual charges for fiscal year 2016.
+2. The Commission has completed its review of the forms and supporting documentation submitted by the U.S. Department of the Interior (Interior), the U.S. Department of Agriculture (Agriculture), and the U.S. Department of Commerce (Commerce) for fiscal year (FY) 2017.
+This notice reports the costs the Commission included in its administrative annual charges for FY 2018.

 Scope of Eligible Costs

 3. The basis for eligible costs that should be included in the OFAs' administrative annual charges is prescribed by the Office of Management and Budget's (OMB) Circular A-25—User Charges and the Federal Accounting Standards Advisory Board's Statement of Federal Financial Accounting Standards (SFFAS) Number 4—Managerial Cost Accounting Concepts and Standards for the Federal Government.
 Circular A-25 establishes Federal policy regarding fees assessed for government services and provides specific information on the scope and type of activities subject to user charges.
 SFFAS Number 4 provides a conceptual framework for federal agencies to determine the full costs of government goods and services.